 The following organizations accept IELTS:

-For further inquiries, please Contact Us.
+For further inquiries and exam dates, please Contact Us.

 Students who enter J. Addison School are bound to embark on the educational pathway to university admission and guaranteed post-secondary success.
 When parents and students choose J. Addison School as their number one choice for quality education, it sets the precedence for teachers, staff and administration to stay on the cutting edge of innovative teaching, as well as academic and personal programming for our current and future students.